 Injection: The medication is put into the side of the penis by a needle.
 This raises your risk for dangerously prolonged erections and scarring.

 Suppositories.
-Pellets are placed inside the penis.
+Pellets are placed inside the urethra.
 You may hear this procedure called MUSE (medicated urethral system for erections).
-This may be less successful than injections.
+This may be less successful than shots.

 A vacuum device improves firmness by boosting blood flow to the penis.
-About 80% of men who use the device correctly get an erection hard enough for sex.
+About 80% of people who use the device correctly get an erection hard enough for sex.

 It may take several months to see results.

-Vacuum erection device, also called vacuum constriction devices, are made of three parts:
+Vacuum erection devices, also called vacuum constriction devices, are made of three parts:

 - A manual or battery-operated pump that sucks air out of the cylinder, sending more blood to the penis